morphed

 Camera and Lens Specifications

-Adding specific camera gear references is not pretentious — it directly affects output.
+Adding specific camera gear references directly affects output.
 Each camera and lens combination has a distinctive look:

-- "Shot on Canon EOS R5 85mm f/1.4" — Classic portrait look with creamy bokeh and warm tones
+• "Shot on Canon EOS R5 85mm f/1.4" produces a classic portrait look with creamy bokeh and warm tones

-- "Hasselblad medium format, 80mm" — High-detail fashion and editorial look
+• "Hasselblad medium format, 80mm" produces a high-detail fashion and editorial look

-- "Kodak Portra 400 film grain" — Warm, slightly desaturated organic feel
+• "Kodak Portra 400 film grain" produces a warm, slightly desaturated organic feel

-- "Fujifilm X-T5, Fujicolor Pro 400H" — Clean, slightly cool color science
+• "Fujifilm X-T5, Fujicolor Pro 400H" produces clean, slightly cool color science

-- "iPhone 15 Pro, raw unedited" — Casual, modern smartphone aesthetic
+• "iPhone 15 Pro, raw unedited" produces a casual, modern smartphone aesthetic

 On Morphed, you can upload reference images alongside text prompts.
 This combines the precision of visual direction with the flexibility of text description.
 Upload a lighting reference and describe the subject, or upload a composition reference and describe the style.
-Nano Banana supports up to 14 reference images for style matching and character consistency.
+Nano Banana 2 supports up to 14 reference images for style matching and character consistency across up to 5 characters in a single generation.

 Adding Imperfections for Realism